AhmedF239/Translate-Local-HTML/README.md

 The translate_html_directory() function takes a directory path, and optionally a source and target language.
 It calls the translate_html_file() function on every HTML file in the specified directory and its subdirectories.

 The main code block calls translate_html_directory() on a specified directory, using the default source and target languages if none are provided.

+You can assess a live version of the translated website through classcentral-in-hindi.web.app